Fact checked

 In this article:

 Congratulations on taking the first step towards creating your will and estate plan.
+An estate plan includes all the important documents you need to keep yourself and your loved ones protect during life and after you pass away.

-We know estate planning and making a will can feel overwhelming, which is why we’ve put together this free Simple Wills and Estate Planning Checklist for Canada to help break it down.
+We know estate planning and making a will can feel overwhelming, which is why we’ve put together this free simple wills and estate planning checklist for Canada to help break it down.

-What is an Estate Planning Checklist?
+What is an estate planning checklist?

 An estate planning checklist is a comprehensive list of tasks and considerations that you can use to organize and plan for the distribution of your assets and the management of your affairs in the event of your death or incapacitation.